 Otherwise some people may burn themselves out trying to meet a deadline that is no longer reasonable. especially if they don’t feel comfortable telling you about the issues.

 Another sign of a bad team environment is a lack of clear priorities.
-Does all the work of your team need to get done right now?
-If so, you’ve got to learn how to prioritise.
+Does all the work of your team need to be done right now?
+If it seems that way, you’ve got to learn how to prioritise.

-When everything becomes urgent, then actually nothing is urgent.
+When everything becomes urgent, in reality nothing is urgent.
 People who have several “highest priority” jobs realise that they can’t possibly do them all straight away.
 This will cause them to stop trying.

 Assuming not everything can be completed right now, what would I want to be completed first?

-One of the indicators of a bad team environment is that the team members start to show they care more about themselves than the team.
+One of the signs of a bad team environment is that the team members start to show they care more about themselves than the team.

 Some examples of this behaviour include:

-- Making changes without telling anybody, even though they know others would care about those changes
+- Making changes in the team without telling anybody, even though they know others would care about those changes

-- Stopping offering help to team mates, when they used to lend a helping hand
+- No longer offering to help team mates, when they used to lend a helping hand

 - Doing work that interests them personally, and forgetting about the rest.

-In a bad team environment, people start to dislike interference from others and detach from the team.
-They feel that if they didn’t do this, they wouldn’t get anything done and they’ll get in trouble.
+In a bad team environment, people start to resent interference from others and detach from the team.
+They feel that if they don’t do this, they won’t get anything done and will get in trouble.